mateoolarte/miconomy/README.md

 - Apollo client: A GraphQL client library
 - NextJS: React framework with SSR
-- TailwindCSS: Utility first CSS library
+- Styled components: CSS in JS library to manage styles
 - Typescript: Programming language with static typings
 - Jest: Test runner
 - Git hooks with Husky and Linted staged: To help checking test and formatters before a commit